ZoneMinder/zoneminder/README.txt

 PurgeWhenFull which can be used to do this.
-It is initially not set to do anything automatically so if you want to use it, you should load it into the filter selection window, modify it to your taste and then save it, selecting 'auto delete'.
+It is initially not set to do anything automatically so if you want to use it, you should load it into the filter selection window, modify it to your taste and then save it, selecting `auto delete'.
 Please note that filters created using disk related terms to delete events should always contain a limit term also otherwise it is possible for all events to match and thus be